Medowhill/pl_articles/en/3/index.md

 The article and the next three articles cover basic functional programming.
-For those, who are unfamiliar with functional programming, I highly recommend reading the four articles carefully for the homework of the course.
-People, who are familiar with functional programming, can skip or lightly skim through the four articles.
+For those who are unfamiliar with functional programming, I highly recommend reading the four articles carefully for the homework of the course.
+People who are familiar with functional programming can skip or lightly skim through the four articles.
 The article is based on the first Scala seminar, "Introduction to Functional Programming", of the fall semester in 2018.
 [The slides](/files/scala/18f/1_itfp.pdf) and [the code](/files/scala/18f/1_itfp.zip) used in the seminar are available on-line and [the video](https://youtu.be/vGaWV_qs0yg) of the seminar can be found on Youtube.

 ## The Definition of Functional Programming